 - If you experience respiratory or breathing issues, you might have a mold problem in your home.

 The combination of snowmelt and spring rain can lead to flooding.
 Even a few inches of water can cause very expensive damage.
 Use the following flood damage prevention tips.

 - Consider buying flood insurance.
 Floods usually aren’t covered in a typical homeowner’s insurance policy.

 - Create a disaster plan with your family.
 Decide on meeting places, communication and assign responsibilities.

 - Keep digital copies of your important documents like birth certificates, insurance plans and social security cards.
 Protect the originals by placing them in a waterproof container on a high shelf.

 - Pay close attention to weather warnings and follow directions issued by the National Weather Service.

 - When a flood occurs bring outdoor furniture indoors, roll up rugs, secure breakables and place electronics and sentimental items in a waterproof container on a high shelf.

 - Evacuate when instructed to, never drive through flooded streets and only return to your home once authorities have given an all safe.

-ServiceMaster of Tacoma has been serving our local community for 38 years.
+ServiceMaster of Tacoma has been serving our local community for over 40 years.
 We care about our neighbors.
 That’s why we stand for the highest quality standards possible all year long.
 Contact us to restore your peace of mind.
 We’re available 24/7 for emergency restoration services.
 When you need water damage restoration from Seattle to Tumwater, you can count on us.
 The quicker you call the more damage we can prevent.